Costco (Printed by Fujifilm USA) 12×12″ Lay Flat Photo Book Review and Impressions

 UPDATE: Good things don’t last.
 Costco and Fujifilm no longer offers this product and have shifted to Shutterfly for their photo products.

 Hey everyone, happy new year!
 I attained a personal milestone about a year ago, which was I went back through my entire archive and re-edited and sorted all my photos from the last 13 years.
 That’s a lot of images.
-It took me over a year and a half to go through probably close to a million just to end up with a few hundred thousand decent ones.
+It took me over a year and a half to go through probably close to half a million just to end up with a few hundred thousand decent ones.
 While it is cool to have it all neatly organized into one iPhoto library on a laptop that fits into a manila envelope, I decided to really do something with my favorite images, adventures, and moments in my life–which is to turn them into nice photo books.

 I’ve tried many printing services over the years.
 From Wolf Camera and Walmart 1 hr labs, to Shutterfly, to MyPublisher, to Mixbook, to AdoramaPix.
 I would have to say I’m happy settling on the 12×12″ lay flat books you can order/create through Costco.
 Yes, the same place I go to get my normal high quality prints, and my hot dog and drink combo for $1.59! 🙂

 Here’s what I like about these books:

 They start at $39.99 + Tax.
 The books have a minimum of 30 pages, and extra pages (which are considered a double page spread) is an extra $1.99 (Don’t confuse this 12×12″ book with the lower priced 11×14″ and 8×8″.
 Those are not good at all, and are printed with lower quality technology)

 The books are not the top tier thick true layflats that you see in $150-$400 wedding books, but they are more than good enough.